chemlab/chemlab/docs/core.rst

     wat.r_array += np.random.rand(3)

-Using the same principles you can also apply other kind of transformation such as matrices.
+Using the same principles you can also apply other kind of transformations such as matrices.
 You can for example rotate the molecule about 90 degrees around the z-axis::

     from chemlab.graphics.transformations import rotation_matrix